Read All Safety Information Before Using

 - Do not mix chlorine bleach with ammonia or acid such as vinegar and/or rust remover.
 Mixing can produce a toxic gas which may cause death.

-- Never climb on or stand on the washer top.
+- Never climb on or stand on the washer top or lid.

 - Do not wash fiberglass articles in your washer.
 Skin irritation could result from the remaining particles that may be picked up by clothing during subsequent washer use.